 An expert photographer will be on hand to answer your questions and give advice, both in the form of on-board lectures and workshops on shore.
 Explore the key elements of photography in a fun and relaxed setting, with plenty of opportunities for questions and feedback.
 Learn how to see light in a new way and experiment with the techniques of composition and framing.

 One pre-voyage hotel night in Longyearbyen; group transfer to the ship on day of embarkation; group transfer to airport upon disembarkation; shipboard accommodations; scheduled landings/excursions; welcome and farewell cocktail on ship; digital voyage log; gear to keep (expedition parka); gear on loan (rubber boots for shore landings); meals on board ship; coffee/tea station 24 hours on ship; port fees.
 Subject to change without notice.

-Airfare; Emergency Evacuation Insurance to a maximum benefit of US $150,000 per person visa and passport fees (required); visa and passport fees; luggage, medical and trip cancellation insurance; excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry and telecommunications charges (telephone, faxes, and internet); gratuities to shipboard personnel; fuel surcharge may apply.
+Airfare; emergency medical evacuation and repatriation insurance at a minimum benefit of $150,000 per person (required); visa and passport fees; trip cancellation insurance; excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry and telecommunications charges (telephone, faxes, and internet); gratuities to shipboard personnel; fuel surcharge may apply.

 PHOTOS: © Poseidon Expeditions